haxtheweb/edtechjoker/draft-outline.md

 After that we will work on a new element.
 Each time we work on a new project there will be less training wheels but this feedback loop is the same over and over again in the industry:
 - Get requirements
 - Make a design (step we are skipping a bit to learn)
+- Make an empty github repo
-- Make a new element / boilerplate repo
+- Make a new element locally on your computer with the same name
 - Start to translate the design to the element
 - push up to github
 - Deploy demo to a URL (vercel for us starting next week / many others exist)
-- automated testing (skipping this to learn)
+- automated testing (skipping this but comes into play naturally here as well)
-- publish to npm / leverage in the production project
+- publish to npm / leverage in the production project (for reuse elsewhere)

 ### Get ahead
 Next week, and going forward, we will use a new "tooling" that you actually installed earlier in the course.